drinkbird/drinkbird.github.io/_posts/blog/2019-03-27-the-outbox-pattern.md

 ## The context

-In distributed systems, sometimes a service needs to publish events/messages to a bus like Kafka, RabbitMQ or Azure Service Bus, in order to notify other services that something interesting has happened.
+In microservices design (and distributed systems in general) we sometimes need a service to publish events/messages to a message broker/bus in order to notify other services that something interesting has happened.

-Perhaps a user has subscribed to our newsletter and the Email Sender service needs to know so it can send a welcome email, or the Reservation Analytics service needs to keep track of all the reservations and cancellations within our restaurants platform.
+Perhaps a user has subscribed to our newsletter and the Email Sender service needs to know so it can send a welcome email, or the Reservation Analytics service needs to be aware of all the reservations and cancellations within our restaurants platform to keep the business informed.

+No matter which messaging solution we choose, eg. Kafka, RabbitMQ, Azure Service Bus, there is a common design problem that we need to be aware of, and avoid.

 ## The problem

-In such cases the publishing service has to reliably persist the new changes to its own database and in addition publish some messages/events to the bus; we need either both operations to succeed or none of them should.
+Imagine that an interesting change is about to happen in our system; let's say a user has filled out their information and is about to click the `Register` button.
+Upon processing this request, the `User` service needs to perform two main actions:

+1. persist the new user's information to its own database, and
+1. publish a `UserRegistered` event to a message broker

+Both steps are important for our system to function properly, so they should either both succeed or fail.
+For example, if the user info gets persisted but the event doesn't get published, then the `Subscription` service won't know about the new user, so it won't activate her trial subscription.

-It might sound essential that these actions are performed together, but that's easier said than done as we might run into the following problems:
+It might sound essential that these actions are performed together, but doing it that way we might run into a number of problems.
+For example:

-- The bus might be down or unreachable.
-- The database persistance step succeeds but the service dies before it has a chance to publish to the bus.
-- In certain situations we might want to republish messages/events.
+1. __The message broker might be down or unreachable__: A message broker is an independent system with its own uptime and SLA, which means it could be down when we attempt to talk to it.
+We also communicate with it over the network, which is unreliable [by definition](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing), which means that the broker could be unreachable when we try to send a message.
+1. __The service process gets killed mid-way__: As soon as the database persistence step completes, the service dies unexpectedly.
+The message publishing step doesn't happen at all.
+1. __The request has to be processed fast__: Talking to a database *and* a message broker means that we talk to two different systems over a network, which adds to the total response time.
+If our service's response SLA is tight, this might become an issue.
+1. __Edge case: We need to republish old events__: Imagine that we have just deployed a new microservice and it needs to catch up with all events that occured within the last 30 days.
+The *TTL* (time to live) for messages in the broker is 7 days, so most of the events have disappeared.
+We need a way to republish these missing events without changing the state of any elements in the database.
+If those two actions are coupled, we won't be able to do what we need.

 ## The solution